The Green Hornet

 Lenore Case, aka Casey, is Britt Reid’s secretary, as she is the foil for Axford, scoffing at his theories that the Green Hornet is the kingpin behind all the crime in the city.
 She and Axford exchange barbs and banter while waiting for Reid to get to his office (and bring the audience up to speed as to the setup for that week’s adventure).
 Reid is rarely in his office, or gets in late, not because he is out at the theater or nightclub enjoying the high life, but because he and Kato stay up all hours on stake outs and break-ins.

 Other regular characters included photographer ‘Clicker’ Benny.
-Clicker affected the accent and manners of a Southern Belle, and routinely lured the men around her into thinker her less intelligent and alert than she was — a routine similar to that of Columbo.
+Clicker affected the accent and manners of a Southern Belle, and routinely lured the men around her into thinking her less intelligent and alert than she was — a routine similar to that of Columbo.

 Ed Lowry was another recurring character, the ace reporter, but he did not have a distinctive stereotypical accent, Japanese, Irish or Southern, so I am afraid he is a little hard to recall.